Student Teaching (Internship)

 - Have completed at least 90 semester hours

 - Pre-Fall 2013: at least 2.5 in all college or university course work attempted

 - Began program in Fall 2013: at least 2.75 in all college or university course work attempted

 - Began program in Fall 2013: at least 2.75 (non-elementary)

 - Have submitted proof of American Red Cross First Aid and CPR certification (or equivalent) by showing original cards to personnel in 261 Bluemont Hall

 - Have completed all service and professional hours

 - Have had a tuberculin health check to verify good health

 The original tuberculin health form must be submitted to 261 Bluemont Hall

 Additionally, if you are in elementary education, you must have a 3.0 GPA in the five major methods courses and accompanying practica and a minimum grade of "C" in each of the courses.
 If you are in secondary education, you must have a minimum grade of "C" in all teacher education courses.
-If you have documented disabilities, you should request accommodations at the time you apply for student teaching and again when you complete the Student Teacher Assignment Request (STAR) application.
+If you have documented disabilities, you should request accommodations at the time you apply for student teaching and again when you complete the Student Teacher Assignment Request (STAR) form.